 Take a look at the position below.
 The f-g-h pawns are a normal king’s side pawn structure.
 The green pawns (b2-b3-c2) are the topic of today’s discussion – the pawn triangle.
 The experts define the pawn triangle as 2 or 3 pawns with a doubled pawn in-front of the structure.

-Let’s take a look at the special characteristics of a pawn triangle.
+Let’s take a look at the special characteristics of a pawn triangle:

 3. Pawn triangle controls the central pawns better than a normal pawn structure.
 In the position below it is hard for white to make progress.
-However, black has a full control of the center and can play for the break via d6-d5.
+However, black has full control of the center and can play for the break via d6-d5.

-Deep understanding of fundamental endgame positions is a key for winning games.
+A deep understanding of fundamental endgame positions is a key for winning games.
 Most under 2200 rated players do not pay enough attention to this part of the game.

 If they’d just spend a few hours per week studying important endgame positions they can dramatically improve both, their chess understanding and increase practical playing strength.
 In our training course we pay specific attention to this stage of the game, leading to fast improvement.

-Majority of chess players think that a pawn triangle is a weakness since it has doubled pawn.
+The majority of chess players think that a pawn triangle is a weakness since it has doubled pawn.
 That is not always the case, as we have seen in today’s lesson the pawn triangle can be superior to a normal pawn structure since it can control more central squares and also is better defended against the rook assault.

 If you want to improve your general chess level simply studying openings is not enough.
-If you aim for a dramatic improvement at chess you need to work on all of the elements of chess: tactics, positional play, attacking skills, endgame technique, classical games analysis, psychological preparation and much more.
+If you aim for a dramatic improvement at chess you need to work on all of the elements of chess: tactics, positional play, attacking skills, endgame technique, classical games analysis, psychological preparation, and much more.

 That seems to be like a lot of things, and that is.
 But no worries, we have made it easy for you.
 Our comprehensive training course covers it all and much more.
 Sign up for 21 Day Training right now!